 - manually point at specific URLs

-Note: The crawler will only visit pages from domains that have Crawling active enabled.
+Note: The crawler will only visit pages from domains that have Crawling enabled.

 A sitemap is a web standard that provides a list of URLs available for crawling.
+It must be present on the root of the domain with the name "sitemap.xml" (e.g. www.example.com/sitemap.xml).
 The crawler looks for sitemaps on domains that are being indexed and will visit the URLs in any sitemap it finds.
 If the Crawler does not find your sitemap for some reason, you can point it manually to the sitemap file.

-- Enter the URL of the sitemap, e.g. www.example.com/sitemap.xml, and press "Diagnose"
+- Enter the URL of the sitemap (i.e. www.example.com/sitemap.xml), and press "Diagnose"

 - Press "Add to Index"